HoSiewKhui/Modern-Chinese-Proverbs/Articles/wang-shen-ren-yuan.md

 ---

 **Authorship Declaration:**
 “网深人远 (wǎng shēn rén yuǎn)” — an original proverb coined by Ho Siew Khui 何小驹 (Hé Xiǎojū) in August 2025, author of this article.

-🌿 **Creative Commons License:**
+**Creative Commons License:**
-Licensed under CC BY 4.0.
-Please credit Ho Siew Khui 何小驹 (Hé Xiǎojū).
+Licensed under CC BY 4.0 — credit to Ho Siew Khui 何小驹 (Hé Xiǎojū) as required under the terms.
-采用 CC BY 4.0 授权，请注明作者：Ho Siew Khui 何小驹 (Hé Xiǎojū)。

 **Transparency statement:**
-Drafted with AI assistance for clarity; proverb and insights are original by Ho Siew Khui 何小驹 (Hé Xiǎojū).
+Drafted with AI assistance for clarity; proverb and insights are original by Ho Siew Khui 何小驹 (Hé Xiǎojū)

 ---

-🌿 **About the Author:**
+**About the Author:**
-Ho Siew Khui 何小驹 (Hé Xiǎojū) is a writer and creator of modern phrases,
-with a passion for the beauty, nuance, and elegance of Chinese language, culture, and tradition.
-His work distils the ironies of contemporary life through concise
+Ho Siew Khui 何小驹 (Hé Xiǎojū) is a writer and creator of modern phrases, with a passion for the beauty, nuance, and elegance of Chinese language, culture, and tradition.
+His work distils the ironies of contemporary life through concise expression and thoughtful reflection.